kevinlondon/kevinlondon.github.io/_posts/2015-07-14-sunglasses-scam.md

 cousin of the plain sunglasses, the slotted sunglasses.
 Either way, I never sold another pair of sunglasses.

 The interesting part, to me, is that it worked at all.
 How was it that I was able to convince people to pay such a high mark-up?
-I have a hypothesis.

 My hypothesis on why it worked
 ------------------------------

-I am reading a book called _Thinking Fast and Slow_.
-Daniel Kahneman, the author, suggests based on a lifetime of research that we have two primary modes of thinking: System 1 and System 2.
-System 1 processes information subconsciously.
+I'm reading _Thinking Fast and Slow_ by Daniel Kahneman.
+The author suggests (based on a lifetime of research) that we have two primary modes of thinking: System 1 and System 2.

+1. ystem 1 processes information subconsciously.
-System 2 is active, conscious thought.
+2. System 2 is active, conscious thought.

 We use System 2 thinking when we face hard problems.
 Most people associate their mental "selves" as being their System 2 mode of thinking.
 In reality, much of our lives are governed by how effective our System 1 mode of thinking processes information.

 And it's easily tricked.

 Cognitive Ease
 ==============

 If conscious thought
 had been engaged, for example if I had been charging more for the sunglasses, such as 500K, then the sales would have been prevented.
 "Those probably don't actually cost that much."
 The would-be buyer might say.
 They might consult a price list and find out how outrageous the prices were, for example.
 I think of the 500K sunglasses